 It’s a personal preference.
 If you do, great.
 If you’d rather focus on your equipment and shipments, that’s great too.
 Some people prefer to remain more private these days, declining to have their photos out on the Internet.
 Instead, they choose to focus on the equipment and job at hand.

-A strong uShip Carrier Profile is your chance to make a great first impression with potential shippers and book even more business.
+We recommend avoiding these profile photo rookie mistakes because a strong uShip Carrier Profile is your chance to make a great first impression with potential shippers and book even more business.
 See what else to include on your profile page to make it stand out from the rest.